speeding-up-science-workshops/speeding-up-science-workshops.github.io/docs/interactive-firstlook-barcoding.md

 ## Summary

-Jupyter notebook to look at Non-Metric Multidimensional Scaling (NMDS) of metabarcoding samples.
+This Juptyer notebook contains a workflow to visualizte non-metric multidimensional scaling (NMDS) of metabarcoding samples.

 ## Links